On the Use of Torque Measurement in Centroidal State Estimation: Results

 In the second scenario, we consider a more complex motion involving intermittent contact switching.
 In this test, the robot moves forward approximately one meter in a trotting gait (Fig. \ref{fig:trot_snapshots}).
 Contact detection is performed by projecting the joint torques of each leg through the Jacobian into the space of endeffector forces, and applying a force threshold to determine whether each foot is in contact.
 As shown in Fig. \ref{fig:trot}, in this case there are large discontinuities in the computed states (blue) due to the contact switches; in practice, these anomalies could destabilize a control loop if these states are used for feedback.
-However, the proposed torque measurement-based EKF (red) is seen to reduce the magnitude of these discontinuties, resulting in state estimates which are more suitable for use in a control loop.
+However, the proposed torque measurement-based EKF (red) reduces the magnitude of these discontinuities, resulting in state estimates which are more suitable to use in a control loop.

-\subsection{Motion \#3: jump in place}
+\subsection{Motion \#3: Jump in Place}

 The third motion we consider is a jump in place (Fig. \ref{fig:jump_snapshots}).
-This motion is especially challenging, as there is considerable impact during landing that could be problematic if a direct force/torque sensor at the end-effector were used to estimate the centroidal states as was done in \cite{rotella2015humanoid}.
+This motion is particularly challenging due to the large impact induced during landing that could be problematic if a direct force/torque sensor at the endeffector is used to estimate the centroidal states as in \cite{rotella2015humanoid}.
 However, since we are instead using torque measurements in the proposed estimator, we benefit from the fact that Solo12's structural and drive system damping filters out the effect of the impact from measured torque considerably.
 This helps prevent the estimator from diverging in the presence of large impacts.
 As demonstrated by the results shown in Fig. \ref{fig:jump}, the proposed estimator is not significantly affected by the impact force during landing, and can thus filter out the measurement noise even in the presence of large impact forces during dynamic maneuvers.

-\section{conclusions and future work}
+\section{Conclusions and Future Work}